truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 *

-<a href="https://ixsystems.atlassian.net/issues/?filter=_____" target="_blank">Click here to see the latest information</a> about public issues discovered in 25.04-BETA.1 that are being resolved in a future TrueNAS SCALE release.
+<a href="https://ixsystems.atlassian.net/issues/?filter=_____" target="_blank">Click here to see the latest information</a> about public issues discovered in 25.04-BETA.1 that are being resolved in a future TrueNAS release.
 -->